The protein industry plays an enormous role in nourishing billions of people, but also consumes resources and impacts our planet.

 To learn more, visit Food Allergy Canada.

 Plant-Based Foods of Canada

 Plant-Based Foods of Canada (PBFC) is a division of Food & Consumer Products of Canada (FCPC).
 The members of PBFC, including the Greenleaf Foods subsidiary of Maple Leaf Foods, provide choice for Canadian consumers as they look to include more plant-based protein options in their diets.
 PBFC works to educate consumers, government and industry partners about the nutritional and sustainability benefits of plant-based foods, consistent with the goals of Canada’s Food Guide.
-Maple Leaf is supporting the organization’s advocacy to modernize Health Canada’s standards and labeling requirements for meat alternatives, update protein quality methodology, and advance consumer research and certification of plant-based foods.
+Maple Leaf is supporting the organization’s advocacy to modernize Health Canada’s standards and labeling requirements for meat alternatives, and advance consumer research and certification of plant-based foods.
 PBFC recently completed research on how best to merchandise plant-based foods through consistent store placement, helping both vegetarians/vegans and “flexitarians” find their preferred food items.